MaddyGuthridge/Universal-Controller-Script/docs/contributing/devices/README.md

 represents a stop button.

-When a control is instantiated, it is usually given an [event pattern](eventpattern.md) used to recognise matching events, and a [value strategy](valuestrategy.md) used to extract a value from the event.
+When a control is instantiated, it is usually given an [event pattern](eventpattern.md) used to recognize matching events, and a [value strategy](valuestrategy.md) used to extract a value from the event.

 For some devices, more fine-grained control may be necessary to take full